kubernetes/kops/docs/getting_started/commands.md

 ### `kops create -f <cluster spec>`

-`kops create -f <cluster spec>` will register a cluster using a kops spec yaml file.
+`kops create -f <cluster spec>` will register a cluster using a kOps spec yaml file.
 After the cluster has been registered you need to run `kops update cluster --yes` to create the cloud resources.

 ### `kops create cluster`